 PROVIDING HIGH-QUALITY INTERNSHIPS & CAREER PROGRAMS IN THE UNITED STATES

-At Chef Training U.S., our goal is to provide both the life-changing opportunity to intern or train in the U.S. and the resources and support you need to succeed before, during, and after your program.
+At Chef Training U.S., our goal is to provide both a life-changing opportunity to intern or train in the U.S. and the resources and support you need to succeed before, during, and after your program.

-Below you will find further information, from program basics to our rules and regulations.
-If you have any questions that are not answered here, please feel free to contact us at email@example.com.
+Below you will find further information from program basics to our rules and regulations.
+If you have any questions that are not answered here, please feel free to contact us at firstname.lastname@example.org.